 The UndoScope

-class is used to create a scope for undo operations within a scene editing session.
+class is used to create a scope for undo operations within the scene editor.
 This method returns an ISceneUndoScope

 To use the UndoScope